EU, U.S. step up WTO action in Argentina trade row

 Since Argentina tightened restrictions earlier this year, the EU executive says a de facto barrier to all EU exports to Argentina has been erected.

-(Additional reporting by Tom Miles in Geneva and Hilary Burke in Buenos Aires; Editing by Sebastian Moffett, Andrew Osborn and Andrew Hay)
+(Additional reporting by Tom Miles; Editing by Sebastian Moffett and Andrew Osborn)